wowzas123/Mavericks/README.md

-<p><span style="background-color: red">IF ANYONE WANTS TO VISIT THE WEBSITE ITS wowzas123.github.io/mavericksarecool.github.io</p>
+<b>IF ANYONE WANTS TO VISIT THE WEBSITE ITS wowzas123.github.io/mavericksarecool.github.io</b>